Baking products that I think should never be in your kitchen are listed below. I think that these are the absolute minimum we can do–do you agree?

 Christina’s List: 10 Cooking & Baking Products That Should Never be in any Kitchen

 With all the research showing that butter is better, one would think that the margarine industry would be out of business by now, but old habits die hard.
-Click photo for the recipe for Cream Girdle Scones.
+I use butter in and on these Cream Girdle Scones.

 2. Corn syrup (especially high fructose corn syrup).